madigabor/php-sample-news/README.md

 # How to use

- 1. Create a MySQL database with a certain name
+ 1. Create a MySQL database with a name: "php_news"
  2. Edit the config.php file: servername, username, password, database name.
  3. Import create.sql to MySQL
  4. Run index.php